 Teachers use a range of methods to help prevent bullying and to establish a climate of trust and respect for all.
-They use drama, assemblies, role-play, stories etc., within the formal curriculum, to help pupils understand the feelings of bullied children, and to practise the restraint required to avoid lapsing into bullying behaviour.
+They use drama, assemblies, roleplay, stories etc., within the formal curriculum, to help pupils understand the feelings of bullied children, and to practise the restraint required to avoid lapsing into bullying behaviour.
 PSHE lessons are an important time in which to learn about bullying.
-Circle time is used to praise, reward and celebrate the success of all children, and thus to help create a positive atmosphere.
+Time is taken in class and as a school to praise, reward and celebrate the success of all children, and thus to help create a positive atmosphere.